wireapp/wire-server-deploy/offline/stackIT-wiab.md

   ```

 - **The above command will accomplish the following tasks:**
-  - Minikube Kubernetes cluster and four Docker containers to support node requirements.
+  - Deploy a Minikube Kubernetes cluster using docker containers as base, and 4 Docker containers to support assethost and datastore requirements.
+The functionality of different nodes is explained [here](https://docs.wire.com/how-to/install/planning.html#production-installation-persistent-data-high-availability).
-  - Generate `hosts.ini` based on the IPs of above containers for further ansible operations on node
+  - Generate `hosts.ini` based on the IPs of above containers for further ansible operations on containers.
+Read more [here](https://github.com/wireapp/wire-server-deploy/blob/master/offline/docs_ubuntu_22.04.md#example-hostsini).
-  - Download wire-server-deploy artifacts based on the specified hash
+  - Download wire-server-deploy artifacts in the user's home directory.
+Read more [here](https://github.com/wireapp/wire-server-deploy/blob/master/offline/docs_ubuntu_22.04.md#artifacts-provided-in-the-deployment-tarball)
-  - Configure iptables rules for DNAT to Coturn and k8s Nginx Controller (used by Wire applications).
+  - Configure iptables rules to handle the traffic for k8s Nginx Controller and handle DNAT for Coturn  (used by Wire applications).
+Read more [here](https://github.com/wireapp/wire-server-deploy/blob/master/offline/docs_ubuntu_22.04.md#directing-traffic-to-wire).

 ---

 ### 3. Commands to Run on the StackIT Node in directory `wire-server-deploy`
 #### Note: These commands can be collected to run inside a single script, here we have broken down the deployment into small collective steps.
+These commands can work only from the stackIT node and directory wire-server-deploy.

 - **Load the environment:**
    ```bash